Marian (aka Azure11) is a professional artist. She and her son recently came down with chicken pox.

 Symptom 1 - Headache

-So the first symptom that I got and an indication that something was not right was a headache.
+A headache was the first symptom I got and an indication that something was not right.
 I slept badly on the first night with a headache that didn't go overnight.
 The headache continued into the second night.

 Symptom 2 - Feeling Sick